Cachamoe/Responsive-Portfolio/README.md

 ## Overview
 This website contains highlights of me and what I have done so far with computer development as well as ways to connect with me.

+Here is a link to the deployed webpage: [https://cachamoe.github.io/Responsive-Portfolio/](https://cachamoe.github.io/Responsive-Portfolio/)

 ## Website Features
 1) A main page that gives info about me and also gives links to some of my projects and social media
 2) A portfolio page that highlights some of what I have previously worked on